-IIHS seeks Post-Doctoral Fellows / Senior Research Associates to join its vibrant intellectual environment within the Academics and Research programme.
-IIHS is increasingly recognized in India and internationally as a significant node in urban research and practice on the global South.
+IIHS seeks Post-Doctoral Fellows to join its vibrant intellectual environment within the Academics and Research programme.
+IIHS is increasingly recognised in India and internationally as a significant node in urban research and practice on the global South.
 Its promotion of inter-disciplinary pedagogy, on-the-ground learning, an excellent library on various aspects of the urban, and a convivial place for research make it an ideal location for scholarship.

-Post-Doctoral Fellowships / Senior Research Associates at IIHS typically have one or two-year terms, and some may be extendable.
+Post-Doctoral fellowships at IIHS typically have one or two-year terms, and some may be extendable.
 While Fellows are hired institutionally at IIHS, each is hired into a specific and on-going research-based project, which will be the Fellow’s first home within IIHS.